telerik/ajax-docs/controls/grid/getting-started/getting-started-with-radgrid-for-asp.net-ajax.md

 1. On the **Choose Your Data Connection** page, expand the drop-down list by clicking the little triangle on the right side and select the **Northwind.mdf** from the available options.
 Then click the **Next** button:
 ![grid gettingstarted 5](images/grid_gettingstarted5.png)

->note If you happen to encounter a "Database schema could not be retrieved" exception, please follow the guide in[this]({%slug grid/getting-started/visual-studio-2012-datasource-configuration%})help topic.
+	_Note_: If you happen to encounter a "Database schema could not be retrieved" exception, please follow the guide in [this] ({%slug grid/getting-started/visual-studio-2012-datasource-configuration%}) help topic.
->

 1. On the **Configure the Select Statement** page, select the Customers table from the drop-down list, select the CompanyName, ContactName, Address, and PostalCode fields.
 Then choose **Next**:
 ![grid gettingstarted 6](images/grid_gettingstarted6.png)